oxidecomputer/third-party-api-clients/ramp/README.md

 ## Client Details

-This client is generated from the [Ramp OpenAPI specs](https://github.com/sumatokado/ramp-developer) based on OpenAPI spec version `1.0`.
+This client is generated from the [Ramp OpenAPI specs](https://github.com/sumatokado/ramp-developer) based on API spec version `1.0`.
 This way it will remain up to date as features are added.
 The documentation for the crate is generated along with the code to make this library easy to use.
 To install the library, add the following to your `Cargo.toml` file.